atlasphp/Atlas.Orm/docs/reading.md

-# Reading Records and RecordSets
+# Fetching Records and RecordSets

 Use Atlas to retrieve a single Record, or many Records in a RecordSet, from the database.

-## Reading a Record
+## Fetching a Record

 Use the `fetchRecord()` method to retrieve a single Record.
 It can be called either by primary key, or with a `select()` query.